AJMinc/AJM-App-Page/index.md

-## Welcome to Support page of AJM Apps
+## AJM Apps

+AJM is an induvidual app creator located in Sweden.
+*AJM is an acronym of the first and last name of Alexander M. Jonsson.*

+### Apps
+Apps created by AJM:
+Larry the Red Balloon

+*This list will be updated with more apps being released.*

+### Privacy Policies
+Apps created by AJM uses in-app Interstitial Ad, provided by Google AdMob service.
+Click on this link to read more about my privacy policies:

 ### Contact

+For buisness related discussion consurning any of my Apps, please contact: ajm.inc@hotmail.com

-If support is necessary consurning any of my Apps please contact: ajm.app@hotmail.com
+For support/privacy discussion consurning any of my Apps, please contact: ajm.app@hotmail.com

-Created Apps:
-Jumping Marshmallow